Authentic Lessons for 21st Century Learning

 Explain

+Display slide 8.
 Now that students have their blank thumbprint ready to fill and the content for their autobiographical narrative written, it is time to combine the two.
-Using light pencil first, students will spend time filling in the lines of their thumbprint with the answers to the questions provided and generated.
+Ask students to use light pencil strokes to fill in the lines of their thumbprint with the answers to the questions provided and generated.

 After all content is drawn in pencil, the writing should be gone over with permanent color or pen.
 There are many options to use here, including felt tip pens, colored pencils, and thin-tipped markers.
 Some students may choose to go over most of their words in black, and save bolder colors for specific words, symbols, or figurative language.